 - Scams.
 The online world is not devoid of scammers.
-Before you apply for a low-interest personal loan online, find out if the lender you choose is legit by checking with the Federal Trade Commission and the Better Business Bureau.
+Before you apply for a low-interest personal loan online, find out if the lender you choose is legit.

 - Bad credit is a problem.
 Finding low-interest personal loans for bad credit is near impossible, unless you consider getting a secured loan that uses one of your assets — like your car or house — as collateral.

 What’s the catch with low rate personal loans?